-In 2019, the Board amended the Corporate Governance and Nominating Committee charter to direct the Corporate Governance and Nominating Committee to explicitly oversee the Company's efforts related to environmental, social, and governance matters, and management of sustainability-related risks and opportunities.
-At least twice a year, the Corporate Governance and Nominating Committee is updated on each of these topics and provides feedback and recommendations that it deems appropriate.
+Since 2019, we have deployed meaningful resources to manage sustainability risks and to capitalize on related opportunities for the benefit of our stakeholders.
+In 2019, our Board amended the Corporate Governance and Nominating Committee Charter to give the Corporate Governance and Nominating Committee oversight over our ESG-related efforts.
+At least twice a year, the Corporate Governance and Nominating Committee is updated on each of these topics and provides feedback and direction that it deems appropriate.
+At least annually, the Chair of the Corporate Governance and Nominating Committee will provide a report on these topics to the full Board.

-At the beginning of 2020, the Company's leadership created and staffed the Head of Corporate ESG role to provide oversight of our ESG vision, strategic planning, performance management and improvement activities.
-Shortly after, the Company initiated an ESG market analysis and benchmarking exercise that explored the ESG issues that most impact transportation and logistics industries and marketplaces.
+In 2020, Forward's leadership created the Head of Corporate ESG role to provide oversight of Forward's ESG vision, strategic planning, performance management, and improvement activities.